KeshavGoel597/osn_course-project/README.md

 A robust, multi-threaded Network File System (NFS) written in C. This project implements a decoupled architecture separating metadata management from actual data storage, allowing for scalable, concurrent, and secure file operations across multiple distributed storage servers.

-> **Note:** All bonus features have been successfully implemented with the exception of fault tolerance.

 ## 🌟 Unique Feature

 The client features a highly intuitive, interactive `HELP` command interface that maps out all available options and functionalities, significantly improving the developer and user experience.